ingo/ingo.github.io/_recipes/bulgogi_sauce.md

 umami: "\u2713"
 ---

-The sweet and savory sauce features soy sauce, pear, onion, garlic and sesame.
-Traditionally used for grilled Korean BBQ dishes.
-This flavorful bulgogi marinade can be used to add delicious Korean inspired flavor to a variety of proteins.
 The combination of soy sauce, pear, sesame, garlic, and onion makes a sauce that works well to marinate beef, pork, chicken or tofu.
-Use it to infuse Korean flavor into anything you are grilling or cooking.File
+Use it to infuse Korean flavor into anything you are grilling or cooking.

 ### Ingredients